RitaMarques/AgenticRecommendationSystem/README.md

 The system is designed as a graph of specialized agents:

-- Supervisor Agent — interprets user intent, routes tasks to appropriate workers.
+- **Supervisor Agent** — interprets user intent, routes tasks to appropriate workers.
-- Querying Agent — retrieves relevant product and co-occurrence data from the database.
+- **Querying Agent** — retrieves relevant product and co-occurrence data from the database.
-- Recommendation Agent — generates final recommendations using the retrieved data.
+- **Recommendation Agent** — generates final recommendations using the retrieved data.

 It's a lightweight implementation developed in a short-period of time based on LangGraph, LangChain, and PostgreSQL to provide data-driven recommendations.

----

 ## 🚀 Features
 - Multi-agent orchestration with LangGraph state management.